-He spent many years teaching at The Village Temple, and at Rodef Shalom Religious School, and worked as an Arts Educator for the Board of Education of Greater New York from 2003 to 2010.
-He currently is the head teacher of the Shul of New York’s Hebrew school.
+He spent many years teaching at The Village Temple, the Shul of New York and at Rodef Shalom Religious School, and worked as an Arts Educator for the Board of Education of Greater New York from 2003 to 2010.

 Misha is an accomplished playwright, theater director and actor, with an MFA from Brooklyn College and an extensive theatrical resume, including performances in places ranging from Off Off Broadway theaters to Lincoln Center, as well as around the globe.
 He plays a variety of musical instruments, which he often uses to teach Jewish songs, and lead religious services.